Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-\paragraph{Descriptive statistics.}
+\subsection{Descriptive Statistics}

-Table~\ref{tab:lms_descriptives} presents pre-shock statistics, separately for all firms and by constrained status using our baseline classifications, for the sample used to analyze the internal shock.
+Table~\ref{tab:lms_descriptives} presents pre-shock descriptive statistics for firm-cohorts for which we define the internal instrument, separately for all firms and by constrained status using our baseline classifications.
+Appendix Table \ref{tab:cohort_size} shows the number of firms we use in each cohort.
 In Portugal and Colombia, constrained firms have lower mean wages, employment, and value added, which is as expected, given that constrained status is defined relative to the MW.
 In Norway, the pattern is reversed: constrained firms are larger and with higher value added, while mean wages are very similar across groups.
 This aligns with the institutional setting, where CBAs are more common among more productive firms.

+To add context for our external shock we discuss firm-level descriptive statistics as well as aggregate exports.
+Appendix Table~\ref{tab:exporter_descriptives} compares exporting and non-exporting firms in 2007.
+Exporting firms account for 10 percent and 9 percent of firms in Portugal and Norway, respectively.
+Value added, employment, and wages are higher in exporting firms, as they are positively selected \citep{BernardEtAl2007}.
+Appendix Figure \ref{fig:exports_growth_countries} shows the evolution of aggregate exports around the Great Recession.
+Portugal experienced a decline in 2009, followed by a relatively rapid recovery, similar to the EU and US.
+By comparison, Norway faced a smaller though more persistent decline.

 \begin{landscape}

 \end{landscape}